Installing Adafruit OLED libraries

 5. Step 5: Confirm installation

-6. Library installation folder location on OS
+6. Library installation folder location

 7. Return to OLED lesson